 We are dedicated to providing affordable, specialised treatments to all ages - children, adolescents and adults.

-Our Exercise Physiologist and Bowen Therapist offers assessments and treatment for a range of muscular, neurological and metabolic conditions and physical pain or injury.
-Treatment plans are customised to your individual needs, taking into account the interaction of factors such as physical symptoms, nutrition, sleep, beliefs and emotions.
+Our Exercise Physiologists offer assessments and treatment for a range of mental health, muscular, neurological, and metabolic conditions and physical pain or injury.
+Treatment plans are customised to your individual needs, taking into account the interaction of factors such as physical symptoms, sleep, beliefs and emotions.

 Thriving - Health News & Insights

 “She’s just doing it for attention.”
 This is a phrase I have often heard from people trying to understand why a patient, a friend or a loved-one has been deliberately hurting themselves.
 Self injury goes against all our natural instincts of survival and self-protection.
 Unfortunately, the assumption often ends up being that a person who does such a thing must be either attention-seeking or “crazy”.
 But, most often, neither is the case.

 There is a common paradox for psychological therapy: many times the strategies we have found to provide us relief from our problems are at the same time perpetuating our problems.
 Consequently, therapy can at times be very uncomfortable: you make a choice to confront difficult feelings and experiences that you have developed a range of strategies for avoiding.

 Many of us enjoy the buzz a shopping spree creates now and then.
 But for some people buying becomes very much like an addiction.
 It is a problem that can have very significant consequences – the most obvious being debt and other financial problems.
 It can also create friction or breakdown in relationships or be a source of severe guilt and shame.